electron/website/docs/latest/tutorial/tutorial-5-packaging.md

 ## Using Electron Forge

 Electron does not have any tooling for packaging and distribution bundled into its core modules.
-Once you have a working Electron app in development mode, you need to use additional tooling to create a packaged app you can distribute to your users (also known as a **distributable**).
+Once you have a working Electron app in dev mode, you need to use additional tooling to create a packaged app you can distribute to your users (also known as a **distributable**).
 Distributables can be either installers (e.g. MSI on Windows) or portable executable files (e.g. `.app` on macOS).

+Electron Forge is an all-in-one tool that handles the packaging and distribution of Electron apps.
+Under the hood, it combines a lot of existing Electron tools (e.g. [`electron-packager`], [`@electron/osx-sign`], [`electron-winstaller`], etc.) into a single interface so you do not have to worry about wiring them all together.

 ### Importing your project into Forge

-We recommend using Electron Forge as your Electron Forge as a devDependency of your app and use its `import` command to scaffold your existing app into a Forge project:
+You can install Electron Forge's CLI in your project's `devDependencies` and import your existing project with a handy conversion script.

 ```sh npm2yarn
 npm install --save-dev @electron-forge/cli